ERoels23/ERoels23.github.io/README.md

 I graduated with my Bachelor's in Astronomy-Physics from Colgate University in Spring 2021.
 While there, I took several Computer Science courses and quickly fell in love with the subject.
 I also honed my teaching skills as a Staff Member and Staff Trainer for the Outdoor Education program.
-I'm now pursuing my Master's Degree here at the Colorado School of Mines while teaching Introductory Programming courses.
+I'm now pursuing my Master's Degree (graduating Spring '23) here at the Colorado School of Mines while teaching Introductory Programming courses.

+email: eroels@mines.edu

 <img src="gfierro.png" alt="gfierro" width="200"/>